-Slide 4: Pricing
+Slide 5: Pricing

 Playbook 3: Pricing/mutual outcome plan

-Slide 1: Pricing breakdown
+Slide 2: Pricing tiers

-For example, let’s say the client had previously mentioned that their yearly budget is lower this year.
-This is where reps can show them how they can actually save X amount of money if they bundle two or more add-ons to your product.
+For example, let’s say that the prospect had mentioned that their yearly budget is lower this year.
+Reps can use this information to highlight that they would actually save money by bundling two or more add-ons to your product.

-Slide 2: Mutual outcome plan
+Slide 3: Mutual outcome plan